-Air Canada is set to shake up the low-cost leisure travel market in Canada with its new "Rouge" airline, stopping off at destinations in Europe and the Caribbean next summer.
-The question is how will the business plan fly?
+World travelers take heart: Air Canada is flying into the low-cost leisure vacation market with its new "Rouge" airline, stopping off at destinations in Europe and the Caribbean next summer.

 "Air Canada enters today's growing leisure travel market on a truly competitive basis," said Ben Smith, the company's chief commercial officer, in unveiling Rouge on Tuesday.

 The carrier will launch with two Boeing 767s and two Airbus 319s, but Rouge plans to expand to more than 50 aircraft in the next three to five years.